Docs/Glossary

 Governance Policy

-Organization-level configuration that defines required resource tags (owner, cost_center, environment, etc.), allowed regions, and other control requirements.
-Evaluated continuously against inventory.
+Organization-level configuration that defines required resource tags (owner, cost_center, environment, etc.), allowed regions, and other control requirements used for ownership routing and action safety.

 IaC Ownership Tag